Tidal migration of exoplanets around M-dwarfs: frequency-dependent tidal dissipation: Tidal dissipation across stellar evolution

 We compute the frequency-dependent dissipation $D$ from Equation \ref{eq:D} in each stellar model, using the f-modes and i-modes shown in Figure \ref{fig:QlmSigmas} to construct the velocity fields of Equation \ref{eq:veldamped}.
 Models shown in this section use the rotation correction to viscosity of Equation \ref{eq:Rvisc} unless specified otherwise.

 Figures \ref{fig:k22omm1d}--\ref{fig:k22omm1d_zoomedout} show the positive-definite quantity $\mathrm{Im}\left[k_{2,2}^2\right]/\omega_m$ versus $\omega_m$ at different snapshots in the stellar evolution.
 In each panel corresponding to different $P_{\rm rot,0}$, the spikes that rise orders of magnitude above the baseline dissipation are peaks of resonance with the stellar oscillation mode as labeled.
-Modes with shorter peaks are shorter-wavelength and have smaller maximum amplitudes due to damping (Equation \ref{eq:veldamped}).
+Modes with shorter peaks are shorter-wavelength and have smaller maximum amplitudes due to damping (Equation \ref{eq:veldamped}) and smaller tidal overlap integrals (Equation \ref{eq:Qlm}).
 Note that $\mathrm{Im}\left[k_{2,2}^2\right]/\omega_m$ is constant across $\omega_m=0$ because of the scaling by $\omega_m$.
 The value of $\mathrm{Im}\left[k_{2,2}^2\right]$ actually approaches zero at $\omega_m = 0$, which corresponds to the case of corotation ($\Omega_s = \Omega_o$).

 In red, the stellar model shown is on the pre-MS, whereas the blue dashed curve is for a model on the MS with a similar rotation rate (in units of $\Omega_{\rm dyn}$).
 Compared to the pre-MS model, the more compact star on the MS has a lower viscosity and therefore smaller off-resonant dissipation even for the same dimensionless rotation rate.
 For the models shown here, the difference amounts to a factor of a few, but similar comparisons involving the more extended star on the early pre-MS can differ by up to an order of magnitude.